Lost Army of Cambyses: Angelo and Alfredo Castiglioni

-In November 2009, two Italian archaeologists, Angelo and Alfredo Castiglioni, announced the discovery of human remains, weapons, a sliver bracelet and earrings which date to the era of the Persian army.
+In November 2009, two Italian archaeologists, Angelo and Alfredo Castiglioni, announced the discovery of human remains, weapons, a silver bracelet and earrings which date to the era of the Persian army.
 The artefacts were located near Siwa Oasis.

 According to these two archaeologists this is the first archaeological evidence of the story reported by Herodotus.
 While working in the area, the researchers noticed a half-buried pot, some human remains, and what could have been a natural shelter.
 However, these "two Italian archaeologists" presented their discoveries in a documentary film rather than a scientific journal.
 Doubts have been raised because the Castiglioni brothers also happen to be the two film-makers who produced five controversial African shockumentaries in the 1970s (including Addio ultimo uomo, Africa ama, and Africa dolce e selvaggia).

 The Secretary General of the Egyptian Supreme Council of Antiquities, Zahi Hawass, has said in a press release that media reports of the discovery "are unfounded and misleading" and that "The Castiglioni brothers have not been granted permission by the SCA to excavate in Egypt, so anything they claim to find is not to be believed."